We are championing Inclusion and Accessibility

 • advocate for disability inclusion in public and organisational policies through curated content, research, and various stakeholders’ forums and high-level events at local and global platforms, including at United Nations Conference, to find solutions for various disability issues;

-• sensitise society on the need to reduce discrimination against persons with disability;
+• sensitize society on the need to reduce discrimination against persons with disability;

 • and contribute to strengthening the leadership of the associations and organisations of persons with disabilities across Nigeria to respond proactively to the various challenges of the community.